mikotoIO/hyperschema/packages/typescript/hyperschema-core/README.md

 # @hyperschema/core

-The core Node.JS server library for Hyperschema, used for server and code generation.
+The core Node.JS server library for Hyperschema, used by server and code generation.